Skip to content

 kubectl apply -f kafka-tls.yaml

-1. List all the certificates present in your keystore:
+1. List certificates present in your keystore:

 $ keytool -list -keystore client.keystore.jks